-Blood draws are usually performed throughout your medical care.
+Blood draws are usually performed throughout your child's medical care.
 On these occasions, we would like to collect an extra 5-10 ml (one to two teaspoons) of blood for our biobank.
-This extra blood does not lead to extra risk for you.
+This extra blood does not lead to extra risk for your child.
 Since our study is a natural history study, there are no additional physical risks.